1.4.35 Self Harm

 1. Introduction

 1 in 3 people [1] who self-harm will do it again within a year.
-People who self-harm are 50 times more likely to kill themselves.
 It is almost impossible to say how many young people self-harm.
 This is because very few teenagers tell anyone what's going on, so it's incredibly difficult to keep records or have an accurate idea of scale.
 It is thought that around 13% of young people [2] may try to hurt themselves on purpose at some point between the ages of 11 and 16, but the actual figure could be much higher.
+Any child or young person who self-harms, or expresses thoughts about this, must be taken seriously and appropriate help and intervention should be offered at the earliest point.
+Any practitioner, who is made aware that a child or young person has self-harmed should talk to the child or young person without delay in a calm and open manner.

-[1] Royal College of Psychiatrists – Self Harm Key Facts
+[1] Royal College of Psychiatrists – Self harm Key Facts

 [2] Selfharm UK